growr-xyz/growr-documentation/specification/2-2-node-deployment.md

 Process steps:

 1. Growr node operator setups a new organization through the Node Operator portal.
-2. The portal routes the request to Growr Organization service.
+2. The portal routes the request to the Growr Organization service.
-3. Growr Organization service creates a new record in Organizations collection.
+3. Growr Organization service creates a new record in the Organizations collection.
-4. Growr Organization service sends a request to Growr User service to create an initial admin user for the new organization.
+4. Growr Organization service sends a request to the Growr User service to create an initial admin user for the new organization.
-5. Growr User service creates a new record record in Users collection.
+5. Growr User service creates a new record in the Users collection.

 <div style="page-break-after: always;"></div>